Video title

 Wichkurung Thatch (3,500M) to Mudh (3,970M) to Kaza (3,800M) (Click to View GPS data)

-Time Taken: 5 hours trek + drive to Kaza
+Duration: 5 hours + drive to kaza

 The trail today enters a wide-open valley with numerous streams spread across its floor.
 With the colors of the earth, spilling out of its dry cracks in the form of tufts and a strong smell of the herbs following you on the trail like a stalker, we stop for lunch near the water.
 Our destination is not too far from here.
 This trail leads us straight to the Mudh Village in the desolate, galactic Pin Valley.
 After you explore the peculiar mountain culture and are done introducing your taste buds to their local Himalayan cuisine, we hit the road again, this time to drive two hours to the town of Kaza.
 This is where we end our trail for the trek.
 Expect to reach Kaza late evening.
 Do remember to book your accommodation in this town before you lose network at the beginning of the trek.